BoutefahaAlaeddine/Alilo-Coding-Pure-HTML-CSS-Single-Page-Template/README.md

 # Alilo Coding — Pure HTML & CSS Single-Page Template

-> A feature-rich, single-page website template built with **nothing but HTML5 and CSS3** — no JavaScript, no frameworks, no preprocessors.
+🌐 Websites.
+A feature-rich, single-page website template built with **nothing but HTML5 and CSS3** — no JavaScript, no frameworks, no preprocessors.
 Every animation, every transition, every interactive effect is achieved using **pure CSS techniques** only.

 ---